JeffC25/smart-article-analyzer-old/README.md

 ## NLP Sentiment

-The NLP sentiment module implements a Content() class that takes in a text.
+The NLP sentiment module implements a Content() class that takes in an input string.
 It consists of methods that generate for the text a summary, list of keywords, and sentiment.

 It uses a simple extractive text algorithm that generates its analysis by utilizing stopwords, word frequencies, and sentence weights in conjunction with the NLTK, TextBlob, and Yake libraries.

 ## Database Overview

-The database was implemented with SQLAlchemy and SQLite3.
-It currently consists of 4 tables: a User table , File table, Keyword table, and Keyword Pairing table
+The database is implemented with SQLAlchemy and SQLite3 and manages users and uploaded documents/articles.

-Each row of the User table stores information regarding each user's ID, username, email, and (salted and hashed) password

-Each row of the File table stores information regarding each file's ID, name, owner ID (foreign key), size, summary, and time of upload

-Each row of the Keyword table stores keywords and ID

-Each row of the Keyword Pairing table stores a file ID (foreign key) and keyword ID (foreign key)

 ## UI